-Above all, and very important: abuse does not start with hitting.
-That is only the tip of the iceberg.
-Especially in the case of narcissists, abuse is psychological.
-That’s why you have to be alert to certain “subtle” (or not so subtle) behaviors…
+Above all, and most importantly, abuse does not begin with physical violence.
+That’s only the tip of an iceberg.
+Abuse is psychological, especially in the case of narcissists.
+That’s why you should be on the lookout for some “subtle” (or not-so-subtle) behaviors…

-Below you can find this official test on psychological abuse so that you can realize the real situation of abuse in which you are living in.
+This official test on psychological abuse is provided below so that you can understand the true nature of your abuse situation.

 Emotional, psychological, and verbal abuse

 - Insulting, calling names, or using degrading adjectives.

 - Threatening her (with death, taking the kids away, throwing her out of home, etc.)

 - Criticizing and finding faults with everything she does or says.